-The equipment, including fuel storage facilities necessary to either co-fire fuels or fuelswitch.
+- The regulatory permits necessary to either co-fire fuels or fuel switch, and - The equipment, including fuel storage facilities in working order, necessary to either co-fire fuels or fuel switch.

-If the answer is "No" or "Undetermined", go to SCHEDULE 4.
+If the answer to this question is "No," go to SCHEDULE 3, PART C. GENERATOR INFORMATION - PROPOSED GENERATORS.